joshcurtis/Senior-project/README.md

 ## Requirements
 1. Java - Backend for Clojure
-2. [boot](boot-clj.com) - Build tooling for Clojure, insatll instructions [here](https://github.com/boot-clj/boot#install)
+2. [lein](leiningen.org) - Build tooling for Clojure, install instructions [here](http://leiningen.org/#install)
 3. Web Browser - JavaScript capable browser.
 Chrome, Firefox, or Safari are recommended

 ## Running Development Environment
-1. `lein figwheel` to host the application and provide a REPL
+1. `lein figwheel` to host the application and provide a REPL into the browser
 2. Check it out on a web browser at [localhost:3000](localhost:3000)

 ## Enabling Custom Formatting for Chrome/Chromium Console